 Make easy pumpkin planters for a beautiful and simple way to decorate for fall.
 Pumpkin planters look amazing in your outdoor space or can be used as a festive centerpiece.
-You could also wait to carve them so they’re fresh for your Thanksgiving table.
+You could also wait to carve them so they’re fresh for your Thanksgiving table and feast.

 Pumpkin planters are so versatile.
-Try decorating for fall with pumpkin planters in a corner nook of your entryway, or by the hearth of your fireplace.
+You could also try decorating for fall with pumpkin planters in a corner nook of your entryway, or by the hearth of your fireplace.

 make Pumpkin planters 2 different ways

 For pumpkin planters packed full of colorful flowers, edibles and greenery spilling over, try carving several pumpkins and clustering them in a group with white ghost pumpkins and others of various sizes and shapes.